Hale Barns: Education

-St. Ambrose College is a Catholic Boy's Secondary School situated adjacent to Holy Angels Church and Hale Road, near the centre of Hale Barns village.
-The Christian Brothers came to England from Guernsey during the Second World War and remained to establish the college in 1946.
+St. Ambrose College is a Roman Catholic Boys’ Secondary School situated adjacent to Holy Angels’ Church and Hale Road, near the centre of Hale Barns village.
+The Christian Brothers came to England from Guernsey during the Second World War and remained to establish the college in 1945.
 The college celebrated its 60th anniversary in 2006.
 The school is a specialist Maths and Computing College.

 In 2005 around 800 pupils attended the school.
 The College was awarded funding in the summer of 2006 for rebuilding on the current site as part of the Building Schools for the Future Programme.
 In 2006, 98.3% of pupils achieved at least 5 A*-C grades at GCSE compared to an average of 66.7% for all secondary schools in Trafford and a national UK average of 61.3%; 97.5% of its pupils gained at least 5 A*-C grades at GCSE including English and maths, ranking the school 4th out of Trafford's 19 secondary schools.

-In December 2012, the college was implicated in a child sex abuse case involving teaching staff carrying out alleged acts of abuse both on and off school grounds, although no current staff are said to be involved.

-More than fifty former pupils contacted police, either as victims of, or witnesses to, sexual abuse.
-The alleged sexual abuse, including molestation of children while corporal punishment was administered, stemmed from 1962 onwards and continued over four decades.